mensiomentalhealth/life-cockpit/docs/roadmap.md

 4. **Documentation**: Help improve docs and examples

 ### Decision Making Process
-1. **Community Feedback**: User input and requirements
+1. **Functionality First**: Does it work and provide value?
-2. **Technical Feasibility**: Architecture and implementation considerations
+2. **Technical Feasibility**: Can we implement it quickly?
-3. **Business Impact**: Value and ROI analysis
+3. **Business Impact**: Does it solve a real problem?
-4. **Resource Availability**: Development capacity and timeline
+4. **Resource Availability**: Do we have the capacity?

 ### Review Cycles
+- **Weekly**: Progress check and blocker removal
 - **Monthly**: Feature prioritization review
 - **Quarterly**: Roadmap adjustment and planning
 - **Annually**: Strategic direction and vision updates

-This roadmap is a living document that will be updated based on user feedback, technical developments, and business priorities.
+---

+**Note**: This roadmap prioritizes **functioning automation** over perfect architecture.
+Each phase delivers working functionality that can be used immediately to improve productivity and business processes.